MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-data.md

 * **Data** – Load data into the dataset
 * **Query Cache** – Premium query caches and/or dashboard tiles refresh

-The following images shows how **Refresh history** separates those operations, and provides information about each.
+The following images show how **Refresh history** separates those operations, and provides information about each.

 :::image type="content" source="media/refresh-data/refresh-history-03.png" alt-text="Screenshot of refresh history with refresh operations separated.":::